The Great Pyramid’s exact design measurements

 The Main Circle has been drawn with a radius of 80 times 1.1785e megalithic yards.
 That’s 80*es8 My.
 I’ve marked the centre of “The Main Circle” as ‘P’.

-[ The drawings are all made using ODG files and so the red lines are all calculated; these are not rough drawings, they’re accurate.
-I found the “Main Circle” radius by iterating and examining the output ]
+The drawings are all made using ODG files (Open Document Graphics), the lines are all calculated; these are not rough drawings, they’re accurate. [ I found the “Main Circle” radius by iterating and examining the output ]

 Now draw a circle a quarter the diameter of “The Main Circle” and directly above “The Main Circle”.
 This circle fits exactly up to the short dotted horizontal line, which is where the passages plane intersects the casing, This is because calculating the ‘offset’ of the passages plane at the top of this circle gives 287.67 rounded, where Petrie gives the offset as 287.0 ± .8, so that 287.67 is within those limits.